 %programdata%\Paessler\PRTG Network Monitor

-On Windows XP and Windows Server 2003 (Both operating systems are not officially supported.):
+On Windows XP and Windows Server 2003 (both are not officially supported):

 %ALLUSERSPROFILE%\Application data\Paessler\PRTG Network Monitor